 -

-The overarching theme in the Mountain Maryland Gateway to the West Heritage Area (MMGTW) is Garrett County's relationship to the opening and development of America's western frontier in the late 18th and early 19th centuries, where in fact, Garrett County was one of the country's Gateway to the West.
+The overarching theme in the Mountain Maryland Gateway to the West Heritage Area (MMGTW) is Garrett County's relationship to the opening and development of America's western frontier in the late 18th and early 19th centuries, where in fact, Garrett County played a pivotial part in our country's Gateway to the West.
 Several primary themes were developed including, transportation, cultural uniqueness, man & nature, and historic recreation you can discover more about our themes below and uncover sites, museums and attractions that help define our heritage.
 Read more about our Heritage Area themes.

 -